EasyAbp/Abp.SettingUi/docs/README.md

 1. Add localization resource to SettingUi

-    In order to let SettingUi module use localization resources from this application, we need to add them to `SettingUiResouce`:
+    In order to let SettingUi module use localization resources from this application, we need to add them to `SettingUiResource`:

     * `MyAbpApp.Domain.Shared` project - `MyAbpAppDomainSharedModule` class